santhosh3/Technical-Communication/Energy_Management.md

 ## Q1.
 What are the activities you do that make you relax - Calm quadrant?

-- There are some activities that make me relax are -
+- Some activities that make me relax are -
     1. Playing with my friends.
     2. Listening to music.
     3. Watching movies.